New-Horizons-Team/new-horizons-team.github.io/_posts/2023-09-04-langchain-vulns.md

 ```

 **4. Utilize renovate bot for automated dependency updates**
 [Renovate](https://github.com/renovatebot/renovate) is a tool that automatically updates the dependencies of your software projects.
 It can be used with a variety of package managers, including npm, Yarn, Maven, Gradle, and Pip.
 It scans your repositories for outdated dependencies.
 When it finds an outdated dependency, it will create a pull request to update the dependency to the latest version.
-You can then review and merge the pull request.
+You can then review and merge the pull request (cool feature, isn't?).

 Here's a renovate [tutorial](https://github.com/renovatebot/tutorial) using github.
 For Gitlab and other Git hosting services, you can check the [official documentation](https://docs.renovatebot.com/modules/platform/gitlab/).

 ## Tips for identifying langchain vulnerabilities

-The primary audience for this section consists of security engineers looking to identify vulnerabilities within their work environments, corporate or production.
+Last but not least, this section targets security engineers and passionate developers for security looking to identify vulnerabilities within their work environments, corporate or production.
 Below, we offer some tips for locating vulnerable versions of LangChain, though these tips can easily be extended to cover all vulnerable pip packages.

 **1. Use regexes for finding vulnerable pip packages in the git environment.**

-Here's an example for gitlab.
+Here's an example for Gitlab.
 It supports elastic search [syntax operators](https://www.elastic.co/guide/en/elasticsearch/reference/current/sql-functions.html):

 ```sh
 filename:*requirements.txt  + langchain